mjonuschat/voron-mods/WEMOS D1 Mini 4.0 DIN Mount/README.md

 ## License

-This work is licensed under the GNU General Public License v3.0, for more details check the [LICENSE](./LICENSE).
+This work is licensed under the GNU General Public License v3.0.